SomeMoosery/budget-spa/README.md

 1. Simply run `serverless` in your project directory to deploy and udpate your app
     - The URL will be given after the command successfully runs
-    - **NOTE:** The first time you run this, you'll need to add this URL to your trusted credentials in your Google Cloud Platform project you created for this app!!
+    - **NOTE:** The first time you run this, you'll need to add this URL to your trusted credentials in your Google Cloud Platform project you created for this app!! **Add this BEFORE navigating to the app for the first time**
     - **NOTE:** On your first deployment, it may take up to an hour the site to appear at the given URL

 ## Troubleshooting